blamario/rfcs/0000-unicode-identifers.rst

 Unresolved questions
 ####################

-It is unclear if the *combiningBelow* / *combiningAbove* hack is enough to enable the use of non-European scripts.
+It is unclear if the *specialSmall* / *specialLarge* hack is enough to enable the use of non-European scripts.
 The proper answer can be given only by a poll of Haskell users.
 The set of possible answers would include:
 * I only ever write English identifiers in Haskell.
 * I only write identifiers using Latin or Cyrillic scripts with no diacritical modifiers.